oddbird/start-testing-preso/slides.rst

 .. note::

-   Jaccard index is a set metric, and our naive implementation with lists doesn't handle duplicates correctly.
+   Jaccard index is a set metric, and our bad implementation doesn't handle duplicates correctly.
 Should be 1/2, got 1/3.

    Fortunately, Python's got an excellent built-in set data structure, so let's rewrite to use that instead and fix this bug!